 The archivist will also do a general survey of what types of materials are currently kept and how they are housed (see Appendix B - Preliminary Assessment Guide).
 Issues regarding shelving space, staffing of the archives, and financial support for its maintenance may be discussed.
-The often thorny issue of how digital records (both born-digital and digitally reformatted) are stored should be addressed with all staff, especially those in the IT department.
+The often thorny issue of how digital records (both born-digital and digitally reformatted) are stored should be addressed with all staff, especially those in the IT department (see Section 5 - How Do We Protect Our Records?).